 Signal characteristics include:

-- T1: typically ganglia are low signal although high proteinaceous content or haemorrhage may result in lesions appearing isointense or hyperintense on T1 weighted images.
+- T1: typically ganglia are low signal although high proteinaceous content or hemorrhage may result in lesions appearing isointense or hyperintense on T1 weighted images

 - T2/STIR: typically high signal

 Ruptured cysts are often irregularly delineated and show pericapsular edema on T2 weighted image 9.
 The cyst itself may show diffuse enhancement after intravenous administration of gadolinium contrast, but there is often an absence of enhancement of the pericapsular soft tissue edema.